Welcome to Year 2

 Milk and fruit are provided daily.
 Please pay for your child’s milk (costing £2 per term) termly in a sealed envelope.

-- This term (Spring) we have PE every Monday and Thursday.
+- This term (Autumn) we have PE every Wednesday.

 Breakfast Club